mdo/mdoml/index.md

 What if you could augment HTML5's current set of elements with your own?
 Well, as it turns out, you can. **mdoml** is an experiment in creating custom HTML elements based on today's most common interface design components.

 Is this a bad idea?
 Maybe, but that depends on how you look at it.
-Sure, it doesn't validate, but it does create a more approachable compontentized design system.
+Sure, it doesn't validate, but it does create a more approachable component-based design system.
 No more rules around writing classes a certain way—just create the components.

 Learn more, suggest changes, or report bugs via [the GitHub repo](https://github.com/mdo/mdoml).